-To purge objects with cookie-based variation, you can use Cache Key Purge, entering all variations individually, or a Wildcard Purge, using
+To remove objects with cookie-based variation, you can use a purge by cache key, entering all variations individually, or a purge by wildcard, using

 @@* at the end.

-To purge objects with variation based on query string, you can use a Cache Key Purge, entering all the variations individually, or a Wildcard Purge, using
+To purge objects with variation based on query string, you can use:

-?* at the end, or a URL Purge, entering in the URL only the arguments used in the cache key.
-If you use Query String Sort, the arguments must be sent in the correct order.
+If you use Query String Sort, the arguments must be sent in alphabetical order.

-To purge images processed by Image Processor, you can use a Cache Key Purge, entering all variations individually, or a Wildcard Purge, using
+You can use a cache key purge, entering all variations individually, or a wildcard purge, using

 * at the end.

-To purge objects using this optimization, you must use a Wildcard Purge, with
+To purge all file slices using this optimization, you can use a wildcard purge:

-The purge is an operation that does not require confirmation.
-Since the Real-Time Purge is completed almost instantly, no confirmation of the operation is required and you can expect your purges to be completed in less than 3 seconds, except in the case of consistent use of Rate Limits.
+The purge is an operation that is completed almost instantly, so no confirmation of the operation is submitted.
+You can expect your purges to be completed in less than 3 seconds, except in the case of consistent use of rate limits.

-When needed, you can query the purging history to find out the user who made the request, the time, argument list, purge type and method.
+When needed, you can query the purge history to filter the user who made the purge, the time, argument list, purge type, and method.

 The purge operation is performed according to the following usage limits, based on the type and number of objects that are being purged:

-- Purging history is limited to 6 months and up to 1 million requests.
+- Purge history is limited to 6 months and up to 1 million requests.